nodemcu/nodemcu-firmware/CONTRIBUTING.md

 Don't forget to [reference affected issues](https://help.github.com/articles/closing-issues-via-commit-messages/) in the commit message to have them closed automatically on GitHub.

 [Amend](https://help.github.com/articles/changing-a-commit-message/) your commit messages if necessary to make sure what the world sees on GitHub is as expressive and meaningful as possible.

+## For collaborators

+### Handling releases
+- Create a [milestone](https://github.com/nodemcu/nodemcu-firmware/milestones) right after you cut a new release.
+Give it a meaningful name if you already have an idea what the scope of the upcoming release is going to be.
+Also set the due date to ~2 months in the future.
+- Add this milestone to every PR before you merge it.
+Also add the milestone to PRs you want to see land in this milestone.
+- Add notes to the description of the milestone in the course of the ~2 months it lives.
+- Be careful and reluctant to merge PRs once we're past the 6-weeks mark of a milestone.
+Ideally we don't merge anything in the last 2 weeks.
+- Cutting a release
+ - Create an annotated tag like so: `git tag -a <SDK-version>-master_<yyyyMMdd> -m ""`, `git push --tags`
+ - Create a new [release](https://github.com/nodemcu/nodemcu-firmware/releases) based on the tag you just pushed.
+The version name is the same as the tag name.
+ - Write release notes.
+Mention breaking changes explicitly.
+Since every PR that went into this release is linked to from the milestone it should be fairly easy to include important changes in the release notes.